Skip to main content

 How much does professional teeth whitening cost?

-Professional teeth whitening at Best Dental typically ranges from $300 to $800 depending on the method selected.
-In-office whitening treatments usually cost $500-$800 and include a single session that brightens your smile 6-10 shades.
+Professional teeth whitening at Best Dental typically ranges from $300 to $800 depending on method selected.
+In-office whitening treatments usually cost $500-$800 and include single session that brightens smile 6-10 shades.
 Take-home custom tray kits range from $300-$500 and include custom trays plus professional-strength whitening gel for 1-2 weeks of treatment.
-Combination packages that include both in-office treatment and take-home maintenance trays offer the best value.
-While professional whitening costs more upfront than drugstore products, the superior results, faster treatment time, and professional supervision justify the investment for most patients.
+Combination packages that include both in-office treatment and take-home maintenance trays offer best value.
+While professional whitening costs more upfront than drugstore products, superior results, faster treatment time, and professional supervision justify investment.
+View our pricing information.

 How long does teeth whitening take?